 Facelift Surgery in Newcastle & Sydney NSW by Dr Turner

+Facelift Surgery can help turn back the clock and rejuvenate your face.
 If you have been considering a facelift, you more than likely have a few questions.
-If so, Dr Turner can assist you every step of the way.
-Being one of Sydney’s most sought-after plastic surgeon, he is an expert in creating facial harmony and restoring a youthful appearance.
-Whatever your needs and wishes are, he can create a customised treatment plan that’s perfect for you.
+Dr Turner is one of Sydney’s top facelift plastic surgeons and is an expert in creating facial harmony and restoring a youthful appearance.
+He can create a customised facial treatment plan that’s perfect for you.

 Face and neck lift surgery still remains the ‘gold standard’ in facial rejuvenation to reverse the signs of ageing and restore a youthful appearance.
-Dr Turner takes great care to ensure the effects of your face lift give a natural and proportional rejuvenation, and does not betray the fact that you have had plastic surgery.
+Dr Turner takes great care to ensure the effects of your face lift give a natural looking and proportional result, and does not reveal the fact that you have had plastic surgery.

-This time-honoured procedure continues to grow in popularity, and is among the most common cosmetic surgery procedures performed.
-In 2015 alone, more than 125,000 face and neck lifts were performed in the United States.
-Combining the latest advances in facial rejuvenation techniques and modern understanding of facial anatomy and its contribution to facial ageing we can offer our patients natural, youthful results with improved safety and the least downtime available.
+Combining the latest advances in facial rejuvenation techniques and modern understanding of facial anatomy and its contribution to facial ageing Dr Turner can offer you natural, youthful results with improved safety and the least downtime possible.

 Are you Suitable for a Face lift??